eceisik/FeTS_Challenge_METU_FL_Team/README.md

 # Federated Tumor Segmentation Challenge 2021 - METU-FL Team Challenge Repository

 This repository contains METU-FL team implementations for the Federated Tumor Segmentation Challenge 2021.

+You can reach our related work here: https://link.springer.com/chapter/10.1007/978-3-031-09002-8_36

 The list of given and implemented functions for Task 1 is listed below.